googleapis/api-linter/docs/rules/0134/update-mask-optional-behavior.md

 ## Details

-This rule looks at any field named `update_mask` that's in a `Update*Request` and complains if it the field is not annotated with `google.api.field_behavior = OPTIONAL`.
+This rule looks at any field named `update_mask` that's in an `Update*Request` and complains if the field is not annotated with `google.api.field_behavior = OPTIONAL`.

 ## Examples